Last updated:

 What Football Boots Models are Under the adidas Brand?

 The Predator continues to be a relevant football boot ever since its groundbreaking introduction in 1994.
-With speed becoming one, if not the main consideration for players today, adidas has the X to compete with its popular rival in Nike Mercurial.
+With speed becoming one, if not the main consideration for players today, adidas has the F50 to compete with its popular rival in Nike Mercurial.
 And the iconic Copa Mundial gets its current iteration with the modern Copa leather boots.

 Predator

 What makes the Predator standout is the elements added to the upper that provides assistance in a lot of ways!
-The present Predator generation is called the ACCURACY.

 Copa